When is the 2019 University Awards event?

 Who is eligible to be nominated?

-All staff are eligible for nomination.
+All staff are eligible for nomination, including sessional teaching payroll (STP) colleagues.
 Unitemps staff are eligible for nomination as part of a team, but not for individual nomination - you can find out more about their 'Unitemp of the Year' scheme by contacting Unitemps directly.
 As mentioned below, self-nominations are not permitted.

 Can I nominate myself?